amperity/amperity-docs/amperity_api/source/endpoint_get_injest_jobs.rst

        The Amperity internal identifier for the injest job.
 For example **isj-20240701-48815-6dcXdk**.

-       .. note:: On the right side, click **Recent Activity**, select **Ingest details** under the job, and copy the job id from the open dialog box.
+       .. note:: From the workflows page, on the right side, click **Recent Activity**, select **Ingest details** under the job, and copy the job id from the open dialog box.

 .. endpoint-get-ingest-jobs-request-parameters-end